 Service of the Sacrament p.
 208ff.

-Distribution Hymns # 524, 783
+Distribution Hymns # 702, 524, 588

 Nunc Dimittis p.
 211

 Post-Communion Collect p.
 212

-Benediction p.
-212
+p.
+212 Benediction

-Closing Hymn # 548

-Today we celebrate Sacrament of Holy Communion I in which we joyfully receive!
-Christ's Body and Blood, under i bread and wine, for the forgiveness of our sins.
-As we celebrate the Sacrament, we; also give public witness that we are in complete agreement with the denomination's doctrinal l teachings at whose altar we commune.
-Therefore, we ask communicant i that only members of the Lutheran Church-Missouri Synod; commune with us.
-All guests are asked to talk to Rev. Heller ibefore coming to the altar to before receive the Sacrament.
+Closing Hymn # 548 i Today we celebrate Sacrament of Holy Communion! in which we joyfully receive!
+Christ's Body and Blood, under i bread and wine, for forgiveness of our sins.
+As we; celebrate the Sacrament, we also give public witness that we are in complete agreement with the denomination's doctrinal teachings at whose altar we! commune.
+Therefore, we ask i that only communicant i members of the Lutheran Church-Missouri commune with us.
+All guests are asked to talk to Rev. Heller before coming to the altar to! receive the Sacrament.

-Welcome to worship in the season of Pentecost.
+Welcome to worship in this season of Pentecost.
 The green paraments remind us that this is the season of growth.
 The theme of Pentecost is living a Christian life.
 As Christ strengthens us through His Word, the spoken Word and the visible Word of the Sacraments, we grow more like Him in our thoughts, words, and deeds.
 Visitors, please sign our guest book and worship with us again soon!